-Customers seem to really appreciate the customer service and overall value offered by CPAY.
-While some merchants in the testimonials allude to the fact they’ve been offered better rates elsewhere, they all seem to believe they’d rather pay a few basis points more to get the reliability and service CPAY offers.
+Merchants seem to really appreciate the customer service and overall value offered by Central Payment.
+While some merchants in the testimonials allude to the fact that they’ve been offered better rates elsewhere, they all seem to believe they’d rather pay a few basis points more to get the reliability and service CPAY offers.
 As a reviewer, I really liked hearing this.

 All things considered, I like Central Payment more than I dislike them.
 They offer solid products, solid service, and merchant testimonials indicate that their rates are competitive.
 They’re moving in the right direction with proprietary software like SpotOn, but CPAY hasn’t quite sold me on their tech-savvy identity.
 If you decide to check out CPAY after reading this review, definitely make yourself familiar with our comprehensive merchant account fee guide and our negotiation guide.
 You might need them.

 At the same time, I really wish they would disclose more specific information about account fees and contract terms on their site.
 This lack of advertising transparency lowered their score, especially now that so many of their competitors are listing their fees right on their websites.

 CPAY’s score was also lowered due to their continued use of independent sales agents – and all of the associated problems that arise with this practice.
 While it’s decreasing, their relatively high complaint volume also weighed against them.
 Many of the recent complaints indicate that the tactics employed by independent agents are still causing problems for merchants.